Hit the Road (1941 film)

-Hit the Road is a 1941 crime comedy film featuring the Dead End Kids and Little Tough Guys.
+Hit the Road is a 1941 American comedy crime film directed by Joe May and featuring the Dead End Kids and Little Tough Guys alongside Gladys George, Barton MacLane and Evelyn Ankers.
+It was produced and distributed by Universal Pictures.

 Plot

 Delinquent gang members Tom, Pig, Ape, and String are trying to break out from the reformatory their confined to, but they are caught and brought to the parole officer Cathy Crookshank.
 All of the gang members are sons of gangsters, which makes it even harder for them to get paroled.
 They tell their superintendent this, and that they have no sponsor.
 To remedy this, Miss Crookshank asks the leader of the boys fathers' gang, Valentine, to come to her office.
 Valentine is barely released from prison.
 He is reluctant to help the boys, arguing that he is a reformed man and is now living on a farm with his wife Molly and their daughter Pat.
 He has also decided to take a new name, "Ryan."

 Miss Crookshank explains the boys’ predicament, however, and Valentine agrees to take them in under his wings.
 One of the younger members of the gang, Pesky, is also taken in by the ex-gangster.
 The would-be mobsters in reformatory are quite disappointed when they are sent away to the horse-breeding farm in the country instead of out into the city streets.
 When the boys are transported out to the farm, a gangster named Spike the Butcher, who had killed Valentine's men ten years earlier, follows Valentine to his farm in hopes of finishing the job and kill Valentine too.
 Spike brings his two henchmen, Creeper and Dingbat, to ambush Valentine/Ryan in his new home.
 District attorney Paul Revere Smith, who is Pat's boyfriend, arrives at the farm at the same time.
 Later that day the delinquent boys try to steal Valentine's station wagon, but the car has a flat tire and an old hunting dog gets in the way of the car, spoiling the boys’ plan to escape.